-- Wedding parties looking to take quick snapshots are permitted only on the museum’s grounds or on the ground level of the Ames Family Atrium.
-Flash, tripods, monopods, selfie-sticks, and additional lighting are not permitted.
-Groups must not obstruct visitor traffic.
-All museum policies regarding packages must be followed.
+- Wedding parties, engagement couples, prom groups, families, etc., looking to take quick snapshots are permitted only on the museum’s grounds or on the first floor of the Ames Family Atrium.

 - Use of flashlights or laser pointers is not permitted.

-- Onsite visitors to the Cleveland Museum of Art (CMA) are permitted to capture still and moving images and make three-dimensional (3D) models—“capture media”—of artworks in the public domain in the publically displayed collections of the CMA.
+- On-site visitors to the Cleveland Museum of Art are permitted to capture still and moving images and make three-dimensional (3-D) models—“capture media”—of public-domain artworks in the publicly displayed collections of the CMA.
 Only the use of point-and-shoot cameras, phones, and handheld equipment is permitted, provided there is no disruption to museum operations or guest accessibility.
-Permitted uses of the capture media for artworks in the public domain in the CMA collections include commercial and noncommercial purposes.
-The use of flash, tripods, monopods, selfie sticks, additional lighting, or large, multicomponent and non-handheld equipment is not permitted.
+Permitted uses of the capture media for public-domain artworks in the CMA’s collections include commercial and noncommercial purposes.
+The use of flash, tripods, monopods, selfie sticks, additional lighting, or large, multicomponent, non-handheld equipment is not permitted.
 The CMA waives any rights to media created by users capturing public-domain artworks in its collections.

 - Other media-capture activities are restricted to private and noncommercial purposes.
-Send media inquiries and requests for professional media capture to Caroline Guscott at cguscott [at] clevelandart.org or 216-707-2261.
+Send media inquiries and requests for professional media capture to marketingandcommunications [at] clevelandart.org.

 Limitation of Liability, Disclaimers, and Waivers

-You acknowledge that CMA parties will rely on the foregoing terms and conditions potentially at substantial cost to them, and you hereby waive the right to assert any claim of any nature whatsoever against any party relating to the exercise of the rights and permissions granted hereunder.
-You agree to indemnify and hold the CMA, its trustees, officers, employees, and agents harmless from and against any claims, damages, costs, liabilities, and expenses (including, but not limited to, reasonable attorneys’ fees) arising out of or related to any content you capture, post, store, or otherwise transmit on any platform including, without limitation, any actual or threatened suit, demand, or claim made against the CMA, its trustees, officers, employees, and agents, arising out of or relating to the content, your conduct, your violation of these terms and conditions of use, or your violation of the rights of any third party.
+You acknowledge that CMA, its trustees, officers, employees and agents (CMA parties), will rely on the foregoing terms and conditions as well as those posted on museum premises and websites and tickets, including, but not limited to, those relating to Covid-19, potentially at substantial cost to them, and you hereby waive, to the extent permitted by applicable law, the right to assert any claim, whether sounding in negligence, gross negligence, contract or quasi contract, against any CMA party relating to the exercise of the rights and permissions granted hereunder or thereunder.
+You further agree to indemnify and hold the CMA parties harmless from and against any claims, damages, costs, liabilities, and expenses (including, but not limited to, reasonable attorneys’ fees and costs) arising out of or related to any (a) content you capture, post, store, or otherwise transmit on any platform or (b) your failure to abide by the terms and conditions set forth above or posted on museum premises or other websites or tickets.